yavah/yavah.github.io/_posts/2018-10-11-Automating-consumption-of-SDMX-using-Python.md

 for country, SDMXurl in file:
     sdmx(country, SDMXurl)
 ```
 The Excel files can be access directly from the working directory.
-Here an example of each of the three files downloaded from SDMX files.

 ```python
 dr_cpi=pd.read_excel('dominican republic.xlsx')